 Part 1: Creating an FHIR API – Google or Azure?

-Zach Gardner API Development, Articles, Cloud, Creating an FHIR API, Security, Tutorial Leave a Comment
+Zach Gardner API Development, Articles, Cloud, Creating an FHIR API, Healthcare, Security, Tutorial Leave a Comment

 Data interoperability is one of the hardest problems in Healthcare IT.
 The most popular approach is to exchange HL7v2 messages between systems.
 These pipe-delimited messages are difficult to read by a human and often need additional customizations between implementations.